Sigmarik/list_implementation/CONTRIBUTING.md

 And, finally, if you still want to commit changes, make sure you read README.md and CODE_OF_CONDUCT.md as these files contain some important information about how you should not be an a*shole.
 ## Language
-Primarely English (US).
-It also applyes to comments, documentation, naming and messages.
+Primarily English (US).
+It also applies to comments, documentation, naming and messages.
-There are a few (2 lines in main.cpp) comments written in Russian, though, as they describe joke function and not very important, and it is highly exceptional and should not be present anywhere else in the code.
-It also will be highly appreciated if you spot grammatical mistakes anywhere in the content of this reposiory and will be able to fix them.
+It also will be highly appreciated if you spot grammatical mistakes anywhere in the content of this repository and will be able to fix them.
 ## Code Style
-We use codestyle that is close to pep8 for python, but for C++.
+We use code style that is close to pep8 for python, but for C++.

 ### Naming
 Variables and functions should be names in lower case.
 ```
 void example_function(int example_variable = 1);
 ```
-Classes and structures should be names in cammel case, starting with capital letter.
+Classes and structures should be names in camel case, starting with capital letter.
 ```
 struct ExampleStruct {
     const char* first_name = "";